- Find Information

 - What: BibTeX stands for a file format - with file extension of .bib - that contains input data, structured, bibliographic input data, or a list of your references, with each of reference entries in the bib file coming from different sources you have used at different time

-- Stored in one place - in Reference Management Software Program such as EndNote, Zotero, and even Google Scholar's My library
+- Stored in one place - in Reference Management Software Program or website, such as EndNote, Zotero, and even Google Scholar's My library

-- Accumulate one by one or on the fly when you just find them from resources/databases of interest:
+- Accumulate one by one or on the fly when you just find them from resources, such as Google Scholar

-- Stored in one place - in Reference Management Software Program such as EndNote, Zotero, and even Google Scholar's My library
+- Stored in one place - in Reference Management Software Program or website, such as EndNote, Zotero, and even Google Scholar's My library

-- Whereabout of BibTeX - transitory: even stored in EndNote or Zotero, in the end, the .bib file must be uploaded / imported into a LaTeX editor program if you want to cite them in your paper.
+- Location of BibTeX - transitory: even stored in EndNote or Zotero, in the end, the .bib file would be uploaded / imported into a LaTeX editor program if you want to cite them in your paper.

 - Each reference in .bib file is automatically formatted with first line having a "key" (key = unique identifier of a bibliographic entry)